Klaster1/visual-regression-review/readme.md

 # Visual regression review

 A tool to review visual regression screenshots.
+Not very polished and has bugs.

 ![Visual Regression Review Screenshot](screenshot.png)